Government Akbar Ali College

-Government Akbar Ali College is an honors level college in Ullahpara Upazila of Sirajganj District, Bangladesh.
+Govt.
+Akbar Ali College is an honors level college in Ullahpara Upazila of Sirajganj District, Bangladesh.

 History

-Syed Akbar Ali, the former member of parliament for the Sirajgang-4 constituency of Bangladesh, founded Government Akbar Ali College in July 1970, on a plot of about 10.32 acres in what was then Sirajganj Sub-division, East Pakistan.
+Syed Akbar Ali, the former member of parliament for the Sirajganj-4 constituency of Bangladesh, founded Government Akbar Ali College in July 1970, on a plot of about 10.32 acres in what was then Sirajganj Sub-division, East Pakistan.
 The college was nationalized in 1984.

 Passing HSC from this college many students are studying country's best universities.